Work together, no matter where the team’s location is.

 Here’s what you can do leveraging a project management software:

-- Lets you connect and communicate for prolific remote team management
+It lets you connect and communicate for prolific remote team management.

 - Keeps track of project evolution